qustodio/hack2023-speedlight-challenger/prompts/backend/initial.md

 Develop a new endpoint to receive a mathematical challenge as natural language, add the files.

 I want this project to follow a ddd architecture, addapt app.py to follow theese principles and create the needed files

+Could we add the endpoints of the package in a single line?

+How can I test this endpoint using curl

+Extend the mathematical challenge problem to do the following after retrieving chat-gpt response

+Send back the chat-gpt response to chat gpt to find an answer to the problem.
+Retrieve and parse the answer. send back the answer in a new attribute in the response Make sure that the answers from gpt are character limited to no more than 70 characters